linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 ![Import Database Warning](images/import_database.png)

+Before the master database is imported, the user is asked to select a location for a full backup of the current database.
+This is performed before importing the new master database for security.

 ### Update Meshblock Table (B4, F16)

 Triggering the `Update Meshblock Table` will prompt the user to select a new meshblock table to import.
 Importing a new meshblock table causes the following operations to occur: